TabularEditor/TabularEditorDocs/common/CSharpScripts/csharp-script-library.md

 ## Tabular Editor Versions
-At the top of each script is noted whether the script can be used in TE2.x (Tabular Editor 2) and/or TE3.x (Tabular Editor 3)
+The top of each article denotes script compatability in TE2.x (Tabular Editor 2) and/or TE3.x (Tabular Editor 3)

 ### Scripting with Tabular Editor as a Power BI External Tool
 <br></br>